Sife-ops/constellations/README.md

 ## Login Process

-0. On application mount, client sends a POST request to server.
+0. On application mount, client sends a POST request to server refresh endpoint.

 1. If the refresh token contained in the HTTP cookie of the request exists and is valid, the server responds with an HTTP cookie containing a refresh token AND